hazelcast/hazelcast/docs/design/sql/08-expressions.md

 filters (`SELECT * FROM t WHERE a + b < 10`).
 Expressions may be roughly subdivided into 4 general categories:

-- Terminal expressions not referring to other expressions: column, literal, parameter and type (as seen in `CAST`) expressions.
+- Terminal expressions not referring to other expressions: column references, literals, dynamic parameters and type expressions (i.e. the type argument of the `CAST` expression).
 - Operators, like numeric arithmetic operators: `+`, `-`, etc.
 - Predicates, like comparison predicates: `<`, `>`, etc.
 - Functions, like `ABS`, `SIN`, etc.